Economics: Supply and demand

 Supply is the relation between the price of a good and the quantity available for sale at that price.
 It may be represented as a table or graph relating price and quantity supplied.
-Producers, for example business firms, are hypothesized to be profit maximizers, meaning that they attempt to produce and supply the amount of goods that will bring them the highest profit.
+Producers, for example business firms, are hypothesised to be profit maximisers, meaning that they attempt to produce and supply the amount of goods that will bring them the highest profit.
 Supply is typically represented as a function relating price and quantity, if other factors are unchanged.

 That is, the higher the price at which the good can be sold, the more of it producers will supply, as in the figure.
 The higher price makes it profitable to increase production.
 Just as on the demand side, the position of the supply can shift, say from a change in the price of a productive input or a technical improvement.
 The "Law of Supply" states that, in general, a rise in price leads to an expansion in supply and a fall in price leads to a contraction in supply.
 Here as well, the determinants of supply, such as price of substitutes, cost of production, technology applied and various factors inputs of production are all taken to be constant for a specific time period of evaluation of supply.

 Market equilibrium occurs where quantity supplied equals quantity demanded, the intersection of the supply and demand curves in the figure above.
 At a price below equilibrium, there is a shortage of quantity supplied compared to quantity demanded.
 This is posited to bid the price up.
 At a price above equilibrium, there is a surplus of quantity supplied compared to quantity demanded.
 This pushes the price down.
-The model of supply and demand predicts that for given supply and demand curves, price and quantity will stabilize at the price that makes quantity supplied equal to quantity demanded.
+The model of supply and demand predicts that for given supply and demand curves, price and quantity will stabilise at the price that makes quantity supplied equal to quantity demanded.
 Similarly, demand-and-supply theory predicts a new price-quantity combination from a shift in demand (as to the figure), or in supply.